These FAQs are intended for all GoCardless customers based in the EEA (European Economic Area).

 - GoCardless’ financially regulated services are provided in the EU by our French entity, GoCardless SAS.
 That means merchant data sent to GoCardless is internal to the EU, directly subject to GDPR, and unaffected by Brexit.

 - A transfer then occurs to our UK company, GoCardless Ltd, which receives the data to support the provision of services.
 Arrangements between GoCardless SAS and GoCardless Ltd include GDPR-compliant standard contractual clauses that govern this transfer.

 - Onward transfers will continue to be covered by our GDPR-compliant supplier onboarding due diligence, and transfer mechanisms reviewed or enacted as part of that programme.

 8).
 Will I need to tell my customers anything?

 There should be no impact to payers paying via GoCardless.
 We will be sure to communicate any changes or requirements as we become aware of them.

 9).
 Will I need to pay a different GoCardless entity?

-Merchants who are normally invoiced for our services and who receive a notification that their services are to be provided by GoCardless SAS, will need to pay GoCardless SAS rather than GoCardless Ltd. Where GoCardless collects amounts due using the GoCardless product (i.e. by direct debit), GoCardless will arrange a change to the bank account named on the Merchant's direct debit mandate, to change the bank account details from that of GoCardless Ltd to GoCardless SAS.
+As of 1 February 2020, Merchants who are normally invoiced for our services need to pay GoCardless SAS rather than GoCardless Ltd. Where GoCardless collects amounts due using the GoCardless product (i.e. by direct debit), GoCardless has arranged a change to the bank account named on the Merchant's direct debit mandate, to change the bank account details from that of GoCardless Ltd to GoCardless SAS.
 There is no action required for Merchants paying via the GoCardless product.

-For those Merchants who pay via other payment methods, they will need to pay GoCardless SAS rather than GoCardless Ltd. Updated bank account details will be on the invoices and Merchants will need to take an action to ensure payments are made to the correct entity going forward.
+For those Merchants who pay via other payment methods, they need to pay GoCardless SAS rather than GoCardless Ltd. Updated bank account details are on the invoices and Merchants will need to ensure payments are made to the correct entity going forward.